Customer Services Surveys Privacy Notice

 We will also use survey information to understand themes and trends in relation to your contact with Customer Services.
 The information will be used in anonymised reporting, at corporate and elected member level.

-The information you provide will remain confidential, although general anonymised information will be retained and used by the Council for monitoring purposes.
+The information you provide will remain confidential, although general anonymised information will be retained and used by the Council for monitoring purposes and for improving the provision of Council Services.

 What is the legal basis for using/sharing your information?

-Our legal basis for processing your personal data is that the processing is required for the legitimate interests of the Council, as data controller, i.e. it is in the interests of the Council to gather this data to collect and report this information to develop and improve customer services within the Council.
+Our legal basis for processing your personal data is that the processing is required for the legitimate interests of the Council, as data controller, i.e. it is in the interests of the Council to gather this data to collect and report this information to develop and improve customer services within the Council and to improve the provision of Council services.

 Special category data